 Our short answer is no, your liability won’t increase – Employers are responsible for providing and ensuring workplace specific instructions/procedures are followed.
-But don’t take our word for it let’s look at what the Occupational Health and Safety Act says in general about responsibilities, what the MOL’s interpretation of the WHMIS regulations is and lastly an example from the courts.
+But don’t take our word for it let’s look at what the Occupational Health and Safety Act says in general about responsibilities, what the Ministry of Labour’s (MOL) interpretation of the WHMIS regulations is and lastly an example from the courts.

 describes the responsibilities for Employers, Supervisors and Workers.
 Here is